For anyone traveling to Spain for the first time, the trip comes preloaded with a little mental baggage.

 During the marches to celebrate Valencia Community Day on 9 October the past few years, I’ve personally seen the straight-armed salutes from far-right counter-demonstrators, who have been galvanized by political messaging that is anti-immigration, anti-Catalan and misogynistic in its response to the La Manada rape case in Pamplona.

 That messaging would also have you believe that Barcelona has become a hotbed of migrant crime.
-The stats don’t really bear that out.
+The statistics don’t really support that though.
 Nationwide, crime rates have been falling steadily since the early 2000s.

 Spain’s national crime rate is on par with Portugal and Austria — and significantly lower than in countries like the UK, Canada, and Finland.

 Just be wary of pickpockets in the cities, especially in Barcelona.
-They’re unlikely to confront or use violence to steal your belongings, but they’re adept at sneaking a hand into a backpack or back pocket.
+They’re unlikely to confront or use violence to steal your belongings, but they’re very skilled at sneaking a hand into a backpack or back pocket.

 5. Can You Drink Tap Water in Spain?